andryskowski/Quiz-JavaScript-/README.md

 Icons from Font Awesome
 Font from Google Fonts

-The biggest part logic of the application is included inside catalog 'modules_clear_js'.
+The biggest part logic of the application is included inside catalog 'modules_logic_js'.
 Catalog 'routes' and 'models' concern API issues.

 <h2>Photos from app</h2>